micahchiang/node-blog-api/README.md

-# express-typescript-starter
+# Node Google Drive API

-A simple starter structure that uses node, express, and typescript.
+A node api written with typescript that interacts with google drive.